rhythnic/meteor-mdl-ux/README.md

 * content: text content (for default effect only)
 * icon: icon name

-On mdlButton, if you set an 'href' variable, an link element will be rendered.
-If you set a 'for' variable, a label will be rendered, otherwise a button will be rendered.
+On mdlButton, if you set an 'href' variable, a link element will be rendered.
+If you set a 'for' variable, a label will be rendered.
+Otherwise a button will be rendered.

 For all of the convenience templates, you can set other variables to have them available on the data object of the template.
 It won't affect the DOM.
 The template filters out variables that are not standard or data attributes.
 For instance, if I need the document '_id' available on 'this' inside of the click handler, I can pass it to the button.
 ```